Tesfamariam100/datafun-05-SQL/README.md

 ## CC5.2: Use SQL with Python

-1. I esure CC5.1 steps are complete
+## 1. I esure CC5.1 steps are complete
-2. Activate a local virtual environment in .venv.
+## 2. I Activate a local virtual environment in .venv.
 .venv\Scripts\activate
-4.
+## 3. 'pip install pandas"
+'pip install pandas'
+## 4. Run pip freeze and redirect the results (>) into requirements.txt
+'pip freeze > requirements.txt'
+## 5. Checked .gitignore to ensure that .venv will not be pushed to GitHub